MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

 solution.
 Azure Active Directory B2C compliments the feature set of Azure Active Directory, allowing you to manage customer, consumer, and citizen access to your business-to-consumer (B2C) applications.
 Connect with millions of users with the scalability and availability you need.
-For more on Azure Active directory see [the product home page](https://azure.microsoft.com/en-us/services/active-directory/).
-For more on Azure Active Directory B2C see [the product home page](https://azure.microsoft.com/en-us/services/active-directory/external-identities/b2c/).
+For more on Azure Active directory, see [the product home page](https://azure.microsoft.com/en-us/services/active-directory/).
+For more on Azure Active Directory B2C, see [the product home page](https://azure.microsoft.com/en-us/services/active-directory/external-identities/b2c/).

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.